hectormiguel1/FIU/Fall 2021/CAP 4612/homework.md

 <img src="./tSNE.png" />

 tSNE has provided us a much clearer look at how our samples are distributed in the new features created by tSNE.
-More importantly we can begging to see how each digit begin to cluster around some sections of the graph, while other digits which share a lot of common features begin to cluster together.
+More importantly we can begin to see how each digit begin to cluster around some sections of the graph, while other digits which share a lot of common features begin to cluster together.
 An example here would be 4 (purple)  and 9 (light blue), as we can see from the tSNE these digits have a lot of features in common, and thus most of their data points are represented very close to one another.

 <div style="page-break-after: always;"></div>